Ellipticals are popular in most gyms, and for a good reason.

 The advertised stride length of this machine is 18″, though it has several key adjustments that make it an excellent choice for shorter riders under 5′ 4″ or so.

-(Listed specs state that it can accomodate riders who need a 16″ stride.)
+(Listed specs state that it can accommodate riders who need a 16″ stride.)

 Stride Length: 16-18″